aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 **If you modify the name of the key-name from DASKeyPair, then make sure to replace it in the CloudFormation template as well.**

+Verify your identify by running
 ```
-AWS_REGION=$(aws configure get region --profile <username>)

-cd <folder where you had checked out the https://github.com/aws-samples/serverless-patterns.git>

-cd /serverless-patterns/das-lambda-java-sam
+aws sts get-caller-identity --profile $AWS_USER --no-cli-pager
 ```

 Now deploy the CloudFormation stack by running the RunCloudformationStack.sh file as follows

 ```
-sh ./RunCloudformationStack.sh <username> <stackname> <a short unique random string>
+sh ./RunCloudformationStack.sh $AWS_USER $STACK_NAME

 ```
-In the above command, replace the value of \<username\> and provide a value for the name of the CloudFormation stack by replacing \<stackname\>.
-Also provide a random short string such as "uniqueib01 that you keep changing if you run the CloudFormation stack mutiple times"
+The script will add some random numbers at the end of the s3 bucket, to allow the CloudFormation stack to run multiple times.

 **If you need to replace the values of any input parameters to the CloudFormation stack, then add those in the --parameter-overrides section of the RunCloudformationStack.sh**

 Wait for the Cloudformation stack to be created.
 This can take a very long time.
-Even after the CloudFormation template shows a status of "Create Complete", wait at least another 15 minutes, as the UserData scripts inside the CloudFormation tempate continue running.
+Even after the CloudFormation template shows a status of "Create Complete", wait at least another 15 minutes, as the UserData scripts inside the CloudFormation template continues running.

 This Cloudformation template will create multiple AWS resources such as an Amazon Aurora Postgres Database, an Amazon OpenSearch domain, an AWS Lambda function that will process the Database Activity Streams (DAS) events, an S3 bucket to which the Lambda function will write the DAS events records, an OpenSearch Ingestion Pipeline, an SQS queue for triggering the OpenSearch Ingestion Pipeline and other supporting resources.
 It will also create an EC2 machine that already has the Postgres client installed for you to run SQL commands on the Aurora Postgres database.